The weather in March continued

 filming an episode of ‘The Coroner’.
 We must watch out for that.

-After lunch, which we had part way up the hill we continued or ascent to the tor.
-At the top were spectacular views.
+way up the hill we continued or ascent to the tor.
+At the top were spectacular

 Next we went down to the nearby attraction called ‘The House of Marbles’.
 It is free admission.
-The site used to be a large pottery, but now it is a cafĂ©, shop and museum.
+The site used to be a large pottery, but now it is a café, shop and museum.
 First we had afternoon tea.
 For me this was a large jam and cream scone.

 Before we left that area Joe was taken up by the large marble rotating in water.
 He was not satisfied until he had manipulated it so that it was wet all over.